menard-codes/freeCodeCamp_Arithmetic_arranger/README.md

+### This is a Certification Project of freeCodeCamp for Scientific Computing with Python (Project Number 1)

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: